-Selective strategies – This is when firms pick and choose different channels for specific products or services.
-They might, for instance, only sell an item in a certain geographic area.
-Or they may restrict sales of particular lines to only their own website.
+This strategy is when firms choose different channels for specific products or services.
+They might, for instance, only sell an item in a particular geographic area.
+Or they may restrict sales of product lines to only their website.
 The idea here is to match channels to consumer behavior and demand.
 That, thus, is more cost and time-efficient for the brand.

 Defining a distribution strategy is more complicated than choosing from those three options, of course.
 You must consider product characteristics and consumer demand.
 You also need to think about geographical and demographic differences in your target audience.